Any substantive changes in this Legislative Summary that have been made since the preceding issue are indicated in bold print.

 New section 65.7 of the OLA provides that by paying the set penalty, the designated body acknowledges responsibility for the violation, bringing an end to the proceedings.

-New section 65.8 of the OLA specifies that by not requesting a review within the specified time, the designated body is deemed to have committed the violation and is liable for the penalty.
+New section 65.8 of the OLA specifies that, if the designated body does not pay the penalty or request a review within the specified time, the designated body is deemed to have committed the violation and is liable for the penalty.

 New section 65.9 of the OLA stipulates that, within 30 business days after the day on which the notice is served, the designated body may, instead of paying the penalty, apply to the Federal Court for a review of the facts of the alleged violation, the amount of the penalty or both.
 The application for review is heard and determined as a new proceeding, with new evidence and arguments.